|Teaching method||Contact hours|

 Assumed knowledge on:

-Note: This course can not be combined in an individual programme with HNH-31006: Study design and Interpretation in Epidemiology an Public Health.
+Note: This online course largely overlaps with the course HNH-31006 Study designs and interpretation in Epidemiology and Public Health.
+Therefore, this course can not be combined in an individual programme with HNH-31006: Study design and Interpretation in Epidemiology and Public Health.

 In this course, you will learn to evaluate the validity of results obtained from observational research.
 You will deepen your understanding of selection error, information error, confounding, and effect measure modification.
 You will also learn more about observational design variants: nested case-control and case-cohort designs.